AditiAgrawal246/Astronomy-POD/README.md

 1. Clone the repository
 2. Install the dependencies
 3. Obtain your API key from NASA here, and add it to a .env file: VITE_NASA_API_KEY=your_api_key_here
-4. Start the development server: npm start
+4. Start the development server: npm run dev
-6. Open your browser and go to: http://localhost:3000
+6. Open your browser and go to: http://localhost:5173/

 ## Usage
 Once the app is running, it will automatically fetch the Astronomy Picture of the Day and display it along with the relevant details.
 You can explore the daily images and learn more about astronomy from the descriptions provided by NASA.